Kenny Hilliard

-Kenny Hilliard (born October 3, 1991) is a former American football running back.
+Kenny Hilliard (born October 3, 1991) is an American former professional football running back.
 He played college football at Louisiana State University for the LSU Tigers football team.
-He was drafted by the Houston Texans in the seventh round of the 2015 NFL Draft.
+He was selected by the Houston Texans in the seventh round of the 2015 NFL draft.

-Early years
+Early life

 Hilliard graduated from Patterson High School in 2011.
 He committed to LSU on December 19, 2009.
 Hilliard played in the 2011 U.S. Army All-American Bowl.

 Hilliard was regarded as one of the best running backs of the class of 2011, and was featured in Sports Illustrated "Where will they be?" series.
-He is the nephew of former NFL running back Dalton Hilliard.
+He is the cousin of former NFL wide receiver Ike Hilliard, and the nephew of former NFL running back Dalton Hilliard.

 He set the LHSAA state rushing record in his senior season.

 College career

 Hilliard made his debut for the Tigers in their first game against the Oregon Ducks on September 3, 2011.
 He scored his first touchdown in a game versus the Auburn Tigers.
 He went on to score 8 more touchdowns on the year in games against the Auburn Tigers (2), Western Kentucky (2), Ole Miss (1), Arkansas (1), and Georgia (3).
 By far his best performance his freshman year came in the Arkansas game where he rushed for 102 yards on 19 carries and scored 1 touchdown.
-He was named SEC Freshman of the Week for his performance.
+He was named Southeastern Conference (SEC) Freshman of the Week for his performance.
 Another notable performance came in the SEC Championship Game against the Georgia Bulldogs where he picked up 72 rushing yards on 8 carries scoring two touchdowns.
 He also had 1 reception for 8 yards and a touchdown.
 All three of his touchdowns came in the third quarter of the contest tying the record for most touchdowns in an SEC Championship game.
 In his freshman season he had 324 rushing yards on 57 carries with 8 touchdowns and 3 receptions for 13 yards and 1 touchdown.
 He was named to the SEC All-Freshman team for his efforts.

 Professional career

 Houston Texans

-Hilliard was selected by the Texans in the seventh round, 235th overall, in the 2015 NFL Draft.
+Hilliard was selected by the Houston Texans in the seventh round, 235th overall, in the 2015 NFL draft.
 He was released by the Texans on September 5, 2015, and was signed to the practice squad.
 He signed a reserve/future contract with the Texans on January 11, 2016.

 On September 3, 2016, Hilliard was released by the Texans.
 He was re-signed to the practice squad on November 15, 2016.
 He signed a reserve/future contract with the Texans on January 16, 2017.

 On May 16, 2017, Hilliard was waived by the Texans.